jxnl/blog/docs/writing/posts/low-hanging-fruit.md

 2. More effective testing of the search system's performance
 3. Avoiding the overhead of generating embeddings for every possible question variant

+## 7. Including File and Document Metadata

+When chunking text for your search system, it's beneficial to include file and document metadata as additional text in each chunk.
+This metadata can provide valuable context and improve search relevance.

+**Benefits:**

+1. Improved search relevance by leveraging metadata information
+2. Ability to filter and narrow down search results based on metadata fields
+3. Enhanced understanding of the document structure and hierarchy

+**Costs:**

+Including metadata requires modifying the text chunking process to append the relevant information to each chunk.
+This may involve extracting metadata from file paths, document headers, or a separate metadata database.
+The additional text will slightly increase the storage requirements for the chunks.

+Example metadata to include:

+- File path
+- Document title
+- Author
+- Creation date
+- Tags or categories

+By incorporating file and document metadata, you can enrich the search experience and provide users with more targeted and relevant results.

+## Conclusion

 By focusing on these low-hanging fruit opportunities, you can significantly enhance the performance and usability of your RAG search system, ultimately providing a better experience for your users.

 If you have any questions about these details, please leave a comment below and let's get a conversation started.
 My goal really is to bring the unconscious conscious and being able to answer questions will really help me clarify my own thinking.